-This past semester, 27 papers and exams were assessed.
-85% (23/27) of the papers/exams received at least a 1 "acceptable" score.
-The average was 1.44, an increase from the previous assessment.
+During the last 2 assessment periods (2016-2017) 90 papers and exams were assessed.
+87% (78/90) of the papers/exams received at least a 1 "acceptable" score, which is an increase from the previous assessment.
+The average score was 1.44 which was the same as the previous assessment.
 The criterion was met.
-This was the second year the rubric was used to assess student competency.
-During the first year, one major area of concern that was discussed during the scoring of the samples: there was some difficulty identifying the social science theories that the writing assignments were targeting (although faculty attached the writing prompt).
-During the second year, there was some confusion with sampling methods.
-A few faculty members did not use random sampling to select their examples.
-This probably altered the results.
-It was decided all examples need to be randomly selected next semester.
+During the first 2 years using the current assessment method major areas of concern that were discussed during the scoring of the samples included: difficulty identifying the social science theories that the writing assignments were targeting (although faculty attached the writing prompt) and confusion with sampling methods.
+Discussion from the above assessment period demonstrated an improvement in both random sampling and in identifying social science theories that the writing assignments were targeting.
+However, concern was noted that there was some difficulty in assessment of evaluating diverse viewpoints as some assignments had limited ability to adequately assess this goal, which may have altered the results.
+Continued improvement in identifying papers/exams which will allow for adequate assessment of PLO, while using random a selection from those papers/exams during the next assessment period was discussed.
 Also, faculty discussed a benefit to using the rubric as a way to improve instruction.
 The general analytic rubric was viewed as a tool to share and learn from each other, which was viewed as refreshing given the diversity of the social sciences program.

-5. Looking Ahead
+Looking Ahead